The Ombudsman helps the community in its dealings with government agencies.

 Independent and impartial, we focus on fairness for all.

-The Spring edition of our new e-newsletter is now available in our newsroom.
+The Summer edition of our new e-newsletter is now available in our newsroom.

 This calculates the maximum time limit within which a response must be sent to a requester by an agency.

 OQR E-newsletters | February 27, 2015

 The Summer edition of the Ombudsman Quarterly review e-newsletter is now available.

 As our functions and workload have been progressively increasing, we've now come to a point where we've outgrown our current Wellington premises - so we're on the move.
 Fortunately, our new premises are in the same building and only a few floors down.
 From next Tuesday, 3 March 2015 you will be able to find us on Level 7, Solnet House, 70 The Terrace, Wellington 6011.
 Our email and telephone contact details will remain the same.
 Our Wellington Office will be closed on Friday 27th February and Monday 2 March for our busy shifting weekend.
 However, our Auckland and Christchurch offices will be operating as normal and any phone calls will be re-routed to these offices.
 Thank you for your patience and understanding.

 February 10, 2015